 - Combine letters, numbers, and symbols.
 The greater variety of characters that you have in your password, the harder it is to guess.
 Other important specifics include:

 - The fewer types of characters in your password, the longer it must be.
 A 15-character password composed only of random letters and numbers is about 33,000 times stronger than an 8-character password composed of characters from the entire keyboard.
-If you cannot create a password that contains symbols, you need to make it considerably longer to get the same degree of protection.
+If you cannot create a password that has symbols, you need to make it considerably longer to get the same degree of protection.
 An ideal password combines both length and different types of symbols.

 - Use the entire keyboard, not just the most common characters.
 Symbols typed by holding down the “Shift” key and typing a number are very common in passwords.
 Your password will be much stronger if you choose from all the symbols on the keyboard, including punctuation marks not on the upper row of the keyboard, and any symbols unique to your language.

 - Use words and phrases that are easy for you to remember, but difficult for others to guess.
 The easiest way to remember your passwords and pass phrases is to write them down.
-Contrary to popular belief, there is nothing wrong with writing passwords down, but they need to be adequately protected in order to remain secure and effective.
+Contrary to popular belief, there is nothing wrong with writing passwords down, but they need to be adequately protected to remain secure and effective.

 Some common methods used to create passwords are easy to guess by criminals.
 To avoid weak, easy-to-guess passwords: